Credentialed Prevention Professional/Prevention Specialist (CPP/CPS) Requirements

 - include a minimum of 1,000 hours obtained during the five years prior to submission of the required documentation; and

 - include a minimum of 120 hours of Supervised Practical Training.
-Each of the five Performance Domains (areas of professional expertise) must have been performed for a minimum of 10 hours.
+Each of the six Prevention Performance Domains (areas of professional expertise) must have been performed for a minimum of 10 hours.
 Of the 120 hours, a minimum of 12 must have been face-to-face with a Qualified Prevention Supervisor.

 - It must be operated by the Office.

 - It must have a valid Operating Certificate or Certificate of Approval issued by the Office, or a similar license or other approval from any other state's alcoholism and/or substance abuse authority for the other state in which the agency, facility or program is located that authorizes the provision of alcoholism and substance abuse prevention services.

 - It must be a program that includes alcoholism and/or substance abuse prevention services consistent with OASAS’ standards for prevention programs and is licensed and/or operated by another New York State agency.